batsaikhan84/react-project-frontend/README.md

 ```shell
 rails s -p 3001
 ```
 Please cd into frontend directory to get started with the frontend appliation.
-The first, install all the dependencies by running the following code.
+The first, install all the dependencies by running command above - 'npm install.'

 ```shell
 npm start